 “I worked in different positions in my part-time jobs, from a waitress to a supervisor.
 We’ve got a lot of help and advice from my teachers in finding job placements and internships here in Finland and abroad”

-Already during their first year of studies they had a chance to practice their customer service, restaurant and management skills in BarLaurea, a university cafeteria based in Leppävaara campus run by students and teachers from Laurea.
+Already during their first year of studies, they had a chance to practice their customer service, restaurant and management skills in BarLaurea, a university cafeteria based in Leppävaara campus run by students and teachers from Laurea.
 “It was one of the best experiences during my studies.
-At first I thought it would be a hard work, but actually it wasn’t.
+At first I thought it would be hard work, but actually, it wasn’t.
 I’ve met so many interesting people there and I had a chance to observe how the real working life looks like in a restaurant.
 BarLaurea gave us the opportunity to apply our theoretical knowledge to real life”, says Rosie.
 Work in BarLaurea is part of the study programme.
 Students practice several tasks from working in a kitchen to planning the menus to learn different customer service skills.

 Another important aspect was the international environment.
-In the English programs students come from all over the world.
+In the English programs, students come from all over the world.
 “If you like the multicultural atmosphere I highly recommend one of the English programmes in Laurea”, says Mint.

 While working on their thesis they’ve learnt that the most important thing was the market analysis.
 “Because sometimes you can have a great idea but if it doesn’t meet the market needs it is useless.
-So, first you have to observe the market and check if it’s suitable for your idea or not”, says Mint.
+So first, you have to observe the market and check if it’s suitable for your idea or not”, says Mint.

-The topic of the bachelor thesis was so inspirational for Rosie that now her wish is to open such a beverage bar in a future.
+The topic of the bachelor thesis was so inspirational for Rosie that now her wish is to open such a beverage bar in the future.
 “Of course I need money, so first I have to earn something either in Finland or I will go back to Vietnam for some time”, she says.

-Mint on the other hand would like to continue her studies and do the master’s.
-“But as for now after graduation I want to work and get some more practical experience”, she adds.
+Mint, on the other hand, would like to continue her studies and do the masters.
+“But as for now after graduation, I want to work and get some more practical experience”, she adds.